 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
-The primary source of credit risk to Canaccord Genuity Group is in connection with margin loans extended to clients in its full service wealth channel as well as its order execution only (OEO) channel (branded as CG Direct).
-In order to minimize financial exposure in this area, the Company applies a set of credit standards and conducts financial reviews with respect to clients and new accounts.
-The Company does not engage in margin lending outside of its Canadian business.
+The primary source of credit risk to the Company is in connection with trading activity by clients as well as margin loans extended to clients of the Canadian subsidiary through margin accounts.
+In order to minimize financial exposure in this area, the Company applies a set of credit standards and conducts financial reviews with respect to collateral, clients and new accounts.

-The Company provides financing to clients by way of margin lending.
-In margin-based lending, the Company extends credit for a portion of the market value of the securities in a client's account, up to certain limits.
+The Company provides financing to its retail and institutional clients of the Canadian subsidiary by way of margin lending.
+In margin-based lending, the Company extends credit for a portion of the market value of the securities held in a client's account, up to certain limits.
 The margin loans are collateralized by those securities in the client's account.
 In connection with this lending activity, the Company faces a risk of financial loss in the event that a client fails to meet a margin call if market prices for securities held as collateral decline and if the Company is unable to recover sufficient value from the collateral held.
 For margin lending purposes, the Company has established risk-based limits that are generally more restrictive than those required by applicable regulatory policies.
 In addition, the Company has established limits to how much it will lend against an individual security or group of securities in a single sector so as to limit credit concentration risk.
+The Company also employs absolute dollar limits on how much it will lend to individual client accounts or groups of associated client accounts.

+The Company's Canadian subsidiary offers its retail and institutional clients trading in derivative products.
 Trading strategies involving derivative products, such as exchange traded options and futures, carry certain levels of risk to the Company.
 Due to the non-linear and intrinsically leveraged nature of derivative securities, the speed at which their value changes is exacerbated, thereby potentially triggering margin calls and client-related losses.
 Although the Company imposes strict limits on clients trading and monitors client exposure on a real-time basis, there is no certainty that such procedures will be effective in eliminating or reducing the risk of losses to the Company.

-The extension of credit via margin lending is overseen by the firm's Credit Committee.
-The Credit Committee meets regularly to review and discuss the firm's credit risks, including large individual loans, collateral quality, loan coverage ratios and concentration risk.
+The extension of credit via margin lending in Canada is overseen by the firm's Credit Committee.
+The committee meets regularly to review and discuss the firm's credit risks, including large individual loans, collateral quality, loan coverage ratios, concentration risk and trends in the overall margin loan book.
 The committee will also meet, as required, to discuss any new loan arrangements proposed by senior management.

 The Company also faces a risk of financial loss with respect to trading activity by clients if such trading results in overdue or unpaid amounts in under-secured cash accounts.
-The Company has developed a number of controls within its automated trade order management system to ensure that trading by an individual account and investment advisor is done in accordance with customized limits and risk parameters.
+The Company has developed a number of controls within its automated trade order management system to ensure that trading by an individual account and advisor is done in accordance with customized limits and risk parameters.